Aliases for CDKN1A Gene

 GeneCards Summary for CDKN1A Gene

 CDKN1A (Cyclin Dependent Kinase Inhibitor 1A) is a Protein Coding gene.
-Diseases associated with CDKN1A include Bladder Cancer and Pancreatic Cancer.
-Among its related pathways are CDK-mediated phosphorylation and removal of Cdc6 and Signaling events mediated by PRL.
+Diseases associated with CDKN1A include Multiple Endocrine Neoplasia, Type I and Tongue Cancer.
+Among its related pathways are Oxytocin signaling pathway and Direct p53 effectors.
 Gene Ontology (GO) annotations related to this gene include ubiquitin protein ligase binding and cyclin binding.
 An important paralog of this gene is CDKN1B.

 May be involved in p53/TP53 mediated inhibition of cellular proliferation in response to DNA damage.
 Binds to and inhibits cyclin-dependent kinase activity, preventing phosphorylation of critical cyclin-dependent kinase substrates and blocking cell cycle progression.
 Functions in the nuclear localization and assembly of cyclin D-CDK4 complex and promotes its kinase activity towards RB1.
 At higher stoichiometric ratios, inhibits the kinase activity of the cyclin D-CDK4 complex.
 Inhibits DNA synthesis by DNA polymerase delta by competing with POLD3 for PCNA binding (PubMed:11595739).